Shady6/SkateSpot/README.md

 ## Check out the web app

-Here you can see the page by yourself https://skatespot111.herokuapp.com/  To login you can use those credentials I made email : example@test.com   password : 123456
+Here you can see the page by yourself https://skatespot111.herokuapp.com/  To login you can use those credentials I made email : example@test.com   password : 123456 .
+Application is fully responsive so you can check it on any screen resolutions.

 ## Description